Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-reg-requests.md

 is rejected requires the developer submit another request after unregistering their application from a product.

-From the **App Registrations** tab, reject an application registration request:

-* In the row for an application request you want to reject, click the {% konnect_icon cogwheel %} icon, then select **Reject** from the context menu.
+From the **App Registrations** tab, you can reject an application registration request.
+In the row for an application request you want to reject, click the {% konnect_icon cogwheel %} icon, then select **Reject** from the context menu.

 The status is updated to **Rejected**.
 You can let the rejected request remain on the Requests page